-The Marijuana Control Board (“MCB”) in Alaska has extensive rules and doesn’t allow out-of-state investors to enter the market.
-Additionally, the municipalities have final control as many have opted out of adopting the adult-use legalization and permitting licenses.
+The Marijuana Control Board ("MCB") in Alaska has extensive rules and doesn't allow out-of-state investors to enter the market.
+Additionally, many municipalities have opted out of adopting adult-use legalization and permitting licenses.
 Alaska has the highest tax rate on flower sales among the mature markets.
-The state also allows home cultivation, which many Alaskans do.
+The state also allows home cultivation, which many Alaskans take advantage of.

 There is no notable activity at this time.